rhdtownsend/msg/docs/source/user-guide/preliminaries.rst

 * robustness --- MSG gracefully handles missing data caused by holes and/or ragged boundaries in the grid.

-Together, these criteria mean that MSG is flexible and powerful while remaining straightforward to use: it's the perfect condiment to add :wiki:`flavor <Monosodium_glutamate>` to your science!.
+Together, these features mean that MSG is flexible and powerful while remaining straightforward to use: it's the perfect condiment to add :wiki:`flavor <Monosodium_glutamate>` to your science!.